-Continuing with my Valentine’s Day series of printables and activities for kids, here’s a free I Spy Valentine’s Day printable.
+Continuing with the Valentine’s Day printables and activities for kids, here’s an I Spy Valentine’s Day printable.

 For this Valentine’s Day game, your kids will need to have a great eye for detail and be able to count carefully.

-You may also want to check out and download these other fun and free Valentine’s Day printables:
+You may also want to check out and download these other engaging Valentine’s Day printables:

 What Skills Can Your Children Learn and Practice?